Contractor-x/Contractor-x/README.md

 - 🌱 I’m currently learning Python, C, C++, HTML5, CSS
 - 💞️ I’m looking to collaborate on Cybersecurity / Web development projects or normal projects.
 - 📫 How to reach me on Gmail= dada4ash@gmail.com
-- 😄 Young programmer Majoring in Software Engineering
+- 😄 Young Programmer majoring in Software Engineering
 - ⚡ Fun fact: i have a boring life...
-- No one is ever truely safe.
-Thank the shadowbrokers for revealing this..
-(ANT CATALOG)
-- Huge Snowden , Mr Robot Fan

 <!---
 Contractor-x/Contractor-x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.